 All assets and liabilities in the balance sheets of the group companies that are denominated in respective functional currencies are translated into Swiss Francs at the closing rate.
-Items in the income statement and cash flow statement are translated at average exchange rates (unless this average is not a reasonable approximation of the cumulative effect of the rates prevailing on the transaction dates, in which case income and expenses are translated at the rate on the dates of the transactions).
+Items in the comprehensive income statements and cash flow statements are translated at average exchange rates (unless this average is not a reasonable approximation of the cumulative effect of the rates prevailing on the transaction dates, in which case income and expenses are translated at the rate on the date of the transactions).
 The resulting translation differences are recognized in other comprehensive income.
 When a group company is sold, the cumulative translation differences recognized in shareholders' equity are recycled to the income statement.

 The following exchange rates into Swiss Francs were used during the periods:

-Year end rates applied for the consolidated balance sheet
+Year end rates - balance sheets